ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 I'm going to focus on type II error for the moment, as this is the one most associated with power.
-The statistical power is a measure of our ability to detect an effect if one is present and it is defined as 1-&beta;.
+The statistical power is a measure of our ability to detect an effect, if one is present, and it is defined as 1-&beta;.